LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. method:: date_gmtToLocal(value)

-   Converts the date/time of any object that can be cast as a date object from Greenwich Mean Time to the local time of the machine running Lasso 9.
+   Converts the date/time of any object that can be converted to a date object from Greenwich Mean Time to the local time of the machine running Lasso 9.

 .. method:: date_localToGMT(value)

-   Converts the date/time of any object that can be cast as a date object from local time to Greenwich Mean Time.
+   Converts the date/time of any object that can be converted to a date object from local time to Greenwich Mean Time.

 .. method:: date_getLocalTimeZone()